NixOS/nixpkgs/doc/build-helpers/trivial-build-helpers.chapter.md

 ### `writeTextDir` {#trivial-builder-writeTextDir}

+Writes a text file within a subdirectory of the store.

-`writeTextDir` takes two arguments: `path` and `text`.
+`writeTextDir` takes two arguments: `path` and `text`, each of which should be a string.

+`path`

-`path` is the destination within the Nix store path under which to create the file.   `text` will be the contents of the file.
+: the destination within the Nix store path under which to create the file.

+`text`

+: the contents of the file.

 The store path will be a directory.
 The Nix store identifier will be generated based on various elements of the path.